 She was named one of the Most Influential Women in Technology by Fast Company and a DC Top 100 Tech Titan by The Washingtonian.
-She has been blogging for over a decade and is the author of one of the first and most definitive books about business blogging, The Corporate Blogging Book, published in 2006 by Penguin Portfolio.
+She has been blogging for over a decade and is the author of one of the first and most definitive books about business blogging, The Corporate Blogging Book, published by Penguin Portfolio.
 The Updated Edition is available on Amazon Kindle.

 She has written for: The Guardian [The Secret of Happiness: Delete All]; Huffington Post [Open Letter to BP: Three Tips on How to Use Social Media to Diffuse Your PR Crisis]; ClickZ Marketing News and numerous other publications, including Roll Call.
 She was a reporter for The Atlanta Constitution and the Jonesboro (GA) News Daily

 She has been quoted on the topic of corporate blogging and corporate use of social media in: The New York Times [All the Internet’s a Stage: Why Don’t CEOs Use it?]; The Wall Street Journal [Blog It and They May Come]; Fortune; BusinessWeek; USA Today; the LA Times; The Washington Post; Investor’s Business Daily, the Miami Herald; SmartMoney and many other publications.